 There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology, there are possible indicators that should be taken into consideration alongside other factors and contexts.
 Background factors combined with specific influences such as family and friends may contribute to a child's susceptibility.
 Similarly, radicalisation can occur through many different methods (such as social media or the internet) and settings (such as within the home).
-As with other safeguarding risks, staff should be alert to changes in children's
+As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.

 Staff should use their judgement in identifying children who might be susceptible and act proportionately, which may include making a Prevent referral.
-Designated Safeguarding Persons and other senior leaders in colleges should familiarise themselves with the Prevent duty guidance: for further education institutions in England and Wales.
+Designated Safeguarding Persons and other senior leaders in colleges should familiarise themselves with the Preventduty guidance: for further education institutions in England and Wales.
 Staff should contact the DSPs or the DDSPs, who should be aware of the local procedures in place, before making a Prevent referral.